mxmstr/splitscreenme-nucleus/CONTRIBUTING.md

 Want to help out with the project?
 We'd love it!
 There are lots of different ways that you can help, whether it is developing game handlers, contributing to the project codebase, or simply a donation - all are appreciated.

 ## Join Discord!
 The "developers" channel on the [official Discord Server](https://discord.gg/QDUt8HpCvr) is a great place to get started!
 Introduce yourself!
 Chat with the current project developers about what you would like to work on!
-This is a great way to get to know those working on the project and can also help guide your development contributions, coordinate work better, etc.
+This is a great way to get to know those working on the project and can also help guide your development contributions, coordinate work better, etc. You can also find many of us in the Splitscreen Dreams Discord server, a special community created specifically to split-screen games (invite only)!

 ## Game Handlers
 If you’d like to expand the list of supported games (or improve an existing game’s support), check out the detailed [Handler Development Guide](https://www.splitscreen.me/docs/create-handlers)!
+We want to make split-screen available for even more games, and we want them to be available for everyone!
+Creating and sharing handlers is what makes that happen!

 ## Issue Contribution
 If you encounter an issue while using Nucleus Coop, or have an idea for a new feature, you can [create an issue](https://github.com/SplitScreen-Me/splitscreenme-nucleus/issues/new/choose).
 This will take you to a selection page where you can choose the most relevant template for your issue.
-If you want to suggest a new feature or report a bug for any of our other projects (for example our discord bot, or websites), please check out the appropriate repositories: https://github.com/orgs/SplitScreen-Me/repositories
+We are always open to suggestions!

 The SplitScreen.Me FAQ has a great article that discusses [Bug Reporting](https://www.splitscreen.me/docs/faq/#18--where-can-i-report-a-bugissue) in more detail, including how to enable and view log files.

+If you want to suggest a new feature or report a bug for any of our _other_ projects (for example our discord bot, or websites), please check out the [appropriate repositories](https://github.com/orgs/SplitScreen-Me/repositories).

 ## Security Note
 If you identify a security issue in the code of Nucleus Coop, please do not post a public issue identifying the security threat.
 This potentially highlights the issue for malicious users to take advantage of the vulnerability.